intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 ### Changes to the clang front-end

-For each SYCL kernel, we add a new function attribute that is named `sycl-optlevel`.
+For each function in SYCL device code, we add a new function attribute that is named `sycl-optlevel`.
 Value of this attribute is set to the optimization level which was used to compile the overlying module.

 ### Changes to the sycl-post-link tool